 In 1990 Joel and Ethan Coen were not yet the Oscar-winning, cinephile-worshipped filmmaking legends they are today.
 They had only written and directed two films: 1984’s inventive neo-noir Blood Simple and 1987’s screwball kidnapping comedy Raising Arizona.
 Though the brothers had drawn critical acclaim for both, they hadn’t yet proven themselves as the true cinematic chameleons we know them as now.

 With Miller’s Crossing, an intricate gangster drama that contrasts fedoras and overcoats with the serenity of the forest, the Coens proved they were capable of even more than their brilliant first two efforts suggested.
-Though it was critically acclaimed, Miller’s Crossing was lost to most audiences in the mire of that year’s other gangster pictures (most notably Martin Scorsese’s Goodfellas, which was released just two weeks ahead of Miller’s Crossing) and as such is one of the lesser-known entries in the Coens’ filmography.
-In honor of its 25th anniversary, though, we dug up some fascinating facts in the hope of changing that.
+Though it was critically acclaimed, Miller’s Crossing was lost to most audiences in the mire of that year’s other gangster pictures (most notably Martin Scorsese’s Goodfellas, which was released just two weeks ahead of Miller’s Crossing) and as such is one of the lesser-known entries in the Coens’s filmography.
+In honor of its 30th anniversary, we dug up some fascinating facts in the hope of changing that.

 Barry Sonnenfeld became a very sought-after cinematographer throughout the 1980s, in part because of his collaborations with the Coens.
 Their directorial debut, Blood Simple, was his first feature film as a director of photography, and he went on to shoot both Raising Arizona and Miller’s Crossing for them.
 The year after Miller’s Crossing was released, Sonnenfeld made his directorial debut with The Addams Family, and went on to direct further hits like Men In Black and Get Shorty.

-Throughout their careers, the Coens have developed a very prestigious company of actors who frequently appear in their films, and Buscemi is among the most prolific.
+Throughout their careers, the Coens have developed a very prestigious company of actors who frequently appear in their films, and Steve Buscemi is among the most prolific.
 He has appeared in six Coen films, most famously Fargo (1996) and The Big Lebowski (1998).
 The collaboration started here, when Buscemi was cast as Mink, apparently because he was able to speak faster than anyone else, and fast-talking was crucial to the role.

 As Irish mob boss Leo O’Bannon, Albert Finney is at the center of some of the film’s best scenes—and he’s fantastic in them.
 Sadly, though, he’s only in the film because another actor died tragically before filming began.
-The Coens originally cast American actor Trey Wilson, whom they’d worked with on Raising Arizona, as Leo.
+The Coens originally cast American actor Trey Wilson, whom they had worked with on Raising Arizona, as Leo.
 But when Wilson died suddenly from a cerebral hemorrhage at the age of 40, the part went to Finney instead.

 Though he was an Irish native playing a lieutenant to an Irish mobster, the Coens did not originally want Gabriel Byrne to use his own accent in the film.
 Byrne argued that his dialogue was structured in such a way that it was a good fit for his accent, and after he tried it, the Coens agreed.
 Ultimately, both Byrne and Finney used Irish accents in the film.

 As Verna Bernbaum, whose relationships with both Leo and Tom ignite some of the film’s key tensions, Marcia Gay Harden delivered one of the best performances of her career, but it wasn’t an easy role to get.
-She reportedly competed for the role with the likes of Julia Roberts, Demi Moore, and Jennifer Jason Leigh.
+She reportedly competed for the role against the likes of Julia Roberts, Demi Moore, and Jennifer Jason Leigh.

 When Polito read the Miller’s Crossing script, he loved it and immediately wanted to audition for the role of Johnny Caspar.
 The Coens had different ideas, and were considering the 39-year-old actor for the role of Caspar’s enforcer, Eddie Dane, instead.
 The role of Caspar was originally supposed to go to an actor in his mid-50s, but Polito was adamant.